corda/corda-docs/content/en/docs/cenm/1.3/troubleshooting-common-issues.md

 There are multiple possible causes for this.
 The most likely candidates are:

-**DB overloaded and causing the signing process to dramatically slow** The DB instance should be inspected to verify that machine is adequately sized and no unknown processes are utilising IO.
+**database overloaded and causing the signing process to dramatically slow** The database instance should be inspected to verify that machine is adequately sized and no unknown processes are utilising IO.

 **Signing process is working as intended but timeout is configured too low**